bike touring in bulgaria

 hostel bansko

-Pirin National Park is an absolute pearl if you’d like to add some variation to your trip and change the bike for hiking shoes for once.
+Pirin National Park is an absolute pearl if you want to add some variation to your trip and change the bike for hiking shoes for once.
 You can leave your bike in Bansko and take a bus or cable car to Banderishka Polyana.
 Another option is to cycle to Banderitsa Camping (1818 m) as I did.
 On the 14 km from Bansko to Banderitsa, you will climb over 900 metres, but the gradient is mild.
 The road goes through a beautiful green forest, so it was worth the effort.

 Bear Sanctuary Belitsa